pachterlab/gget/README.md

 gget search -w searchword1 -sp genus_species
 ```

-### Query Ensembl for genes from a specific species using multiple searchwords, limiting the number of results to 10
+### Query Ensembl for genes from a specific species using multiple searchwords while limiting the number of returned search results
+For example, limiting the number of results to 10:
 Jupyter Lab:
 ```python
 gget(["searchword1", searchword2, searchword3"], "genus_species", limit=10)